Bulletin from the Annual General Meeting of Coor Service Management Holding AB (publ) 2022

 As the leading provider of facility management services, Coor aims to create the happiest, healthiest and most prosperous workplace environments in the Nordic region.
 Coor offers specialist expertise in workplace services, property services and strategic advisory services.
 Coor creates value by executing, developing and streamlining our customers’ service activities.
 This enables our customers to do what they do best.

-Coor was founded in 1998 and is listed on Nasdaq Stockholm since 2015.
+Coor was founded in 1998 and has been listed on Nasdaq Stockholm since 2015.
 Coor takes responsibility for the operations it conducts, in relation to its customers, employees and shareholders, as well as for its wider impact on society and the environment.
 Read more at www.coor.com